EMI · Emotional Metabolism Index

 Tolerates renewal.
 Mounts response only against genuine threats.

 The target state.
-Privacy, safety, ethics, strategic mis-fit — these trigger response.
+Privacy, safety, ethics, strategic mis-fit: these trigger response.
 Healthy workflow retirement does not.
 Rare enough that most leaders have never worked in one.
 Also the only profile in which high metabolism actually produces high absorption.

 Why this matters most for AI

-AI is uniquely antigenic
+AI is uniquely threatening, and uniquely Purpose-revealing

 AI does not threaten the task layer.
 It threatens the expertise layer.
 “My code” becoming “Claude's code” reads as role end, not tool change.
 A senior engineer whose review workflow gets absorbed by an agent is not losing a process; they are losing the practice their identity is built on.